EarlJr53/data-science-SP2023/challenges/c04-gapminder-assignment.md

 - One data point within the Asian continent is astronomically higher than all of the other datapoints, I wonder which country that is.
+- Oceania has a very compressed set of points, which likely points to only a few countries being included.

 **Difficulties & Approaches**: